Time limits for de facto claims

 De facto relationships are treated similarly to married relationships under Australian family law in many important ways.
 When a de facto relationship ends, one partner may wish to make claims for property or financial support.
 However, there are strict deadlines for taking action.

 The law sets specific timeframes within which a de facto claim time limit applies.
-If you miss these deadlines, you generally lose the right to make a claim altogether.
-This is why understanding these timeframes is crucial.
+Missing these deadlines generally means the right to make a claim is lost altogether.
+These timeframes are something people often seek to understand.

 When a de facto relationship ends, the separation date is often the starting point for calculating deadlines.
 A de facto property deadline typically begins from this date.
 For many claims, you may have up to two years from the separation date to start court proceedings.
 Some claims have different timeframes, so the exact de facto property settlement deadline depends on the type of claim you wish to make.